-I also recently benefited from reading the Honey Bee Suite.
+I also recently benefited from reading the Honey Bee Suite blog.
 I’ve read every post on the site.
-Illustrative photos are somewhat scarce (Update: Though not as scarce as they used to be), but the information is either based on solid science or practical experience or both.
+Illustrative photos are somewhat scarce at this point in time, but the information is either based on solid science or practical experience or both.
 And that’s a hard combo to beat.

 Next up is Michael Bush’s website, Beekeeping Naturally.
 Although the website isn’t well designed — and I don’t read it anymore because I don’t think he adds new content to it — the information and advice he provides is a great starting point for new beekeepers who aren’t attracted to conventional beekeeping methods and are aiming for something more sustainable, natural, organic — whatever you want to call foundationless beekeeping.
 He regularly chimes in on the Beesource Forums too.
-I like his down to earth attitude.
+While I don’t think everything he says is applicable to beekeeping in Newfoundland, I like his down to earth attitude.

-I can think of a few more excellent websites that are helpful to novice beekeepers (some are listed under “Beekeeping Info” in the side bar), but I think I managed to glean more practical advice from these three in the past 12 months than any others.
+I can think of a few more excellent websites that are helpful to novice beekeepers (some are listed in the side bar), but I think I managed to glean more practical advice from these three in the past 12 months than any others.
 They’ve been good to me.

 But what about books?

 I haven’t read many beekeeping books yet, and I’m not sure I have a good excuse.
-Admittedly (which is a word I use to mean I’m not proud of it), I spend a lot of time in front of a computer when I’m not working, so it’s easier for me to get most of my info online.
+Admittedly, I spend a lot of time in front of a computer when I’m not working, so it’s easier for me to get most of my info online.
 And I barely have a chance to sit down and read a book the rest of the time.
 I’ve had a few beekeeping books on my shelf for a while, but I’ve only read one of them all the way through — and all at once: The Biology of The Honey Bee, by Mark L. Winston.
-It’s more about bees than beekeeping, but I loved just about every minute of it.
+It’s more about honey bees than beekeeping, but I loved just about every minute of it.
 I plan to read it again before I say anything else about it.
 That will be a much longer review than this one.

 This one is for The Backyard Beekeeper by Kim Flottum.
 The book is subtitled: “An Absolute Beginner’s Guide to Keeping Bees in Your Yard and Garden” (revised and updated 2010 edition).
 I think the “absolute” is meant to make the book seem like The One for beginners.
 But it’s not.
 It’s a guide for beginners, one that, judging from my limited experience, wouldn’t work for everyone.
 The book is packed with detailed illustrative photos that are worth the price of admission, but it falls short by not providing an overview of alternative approaches to beekeeping.

-On the other hand, the author’s recommendation to order pre-assembled Langstroth hives with only medium supers is not realistic.
+On the other hand, the author’s recommendation to order pre-assembled Langstroth hives with only medium supers may not be practical for many people in Newfoundland.
 Pre-assembled hives are too expensive in general, but in Newfoundland, where everything has to be shipped in, unless you’re rich, it’s not even an option.
-The all medium supers I do like, but again it’s not a practical way to get started in places like Newfoundland where, as far as I know, the only way to get honey bees is to buy them in nuc boxes with deep frames.
+The all-medium supers I do like, but again it’s not a practical way to get started in places like Newfoundland where, as far as I know, the only way to get honey bees is to buy them in nuc boxes with deep frames.
 The book seems to be written as if the reader has all-medium Langstroth hives with plastic foundation.
 Attainable alternatives such as foundationless beekeeping or top bar hives or crush-and-strain methods of harvesting honey are mostly ignored.
 The instructions in general are a bit too restrictive.
 More helpful instructions would go something like: “I recommend beginners do this.
 But if you don’t have the necessary tools or you’re not comfortable with it, you can always try this method, or even this…” (kind of an Urban Peasant approach to beekeeping).
 Even as a novice, I know there are many methods for accomplishing pretty much everything in beekeeping, and it helps to know at least some of those alternatives.

 The Backyard Beekeeper isn’t comprehensive and could use a little help from some friends on the internet, but the information is does present is detailed and practical, and at the very least, it’s a good reference book to have around.